Skip to Content

 When those dry, sand them smooth.
 Getting the caulk and wood filler looking great is the key to a professional looking job.
 Remember, caulk can’t be sanded.
 So, you need to have it looking great before it dries.

-If you’re new to DIY wood trim check out this post for tips on where to use caulk or wood filler on wood trim.
+If you’re new to DIY trim projects check out this post for tips on where to use caulk or wood filler on wood trim.
 Once dry, paint with 2 or 3 coats of your latex and you’re ready to show off your hard work!

 RECOMMENDED: 36 Great DIY Ceiling Makeover Ideas: Designs From Easy To Just WOW!